binsharfa/python-for-data-analysis/README.md

 # Python for Data Analysis

 Course materials for a multi day course on data analysis with Python using [Pandas](https://pandas.pydata.org/) based on materials  from "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media.
-Book content including updates and errata fixes can be [found for free on the author's website][6] and is available for sale on [Amazon][1]
+Book content including updates and errata fixes can be [found for free on the author's website][6] and is available for sale on [Amazon][1].

 ## Lessons

 To get the most out of this material learners should have completed [Python Crash Course](https://github.com/KAUST-Academy/python-crash-course) prior to attempting this course (but this is not a strict prerequesite).

+Instructors have a few options for teaching the material.

+1. Have the book open on an iPad (or similar); have the students open a new blank notebook; live code some (or all) the examples from the book and use the text of the book as speaking notes.
+2. Have the students open the book in their browser; have students open a blank notebook in another browser window and the have them read through relevant chapters of the book and code up the examples.
+Lead instructor and any teaching assistants are available to troubleshoot and answer individual questions.
+Common questions should be answered to the group as a live demo.
+3. Have the students open the book in their browser; have students open the provided notebooks in another browser window and the have them read through relevant chapters of the book and execute the provided code.
+Lead instructor and any teaching assistants are available to troubleshoot and answer individual questions.
+Common questions should be answered to the group as a live demo.
+4. Some combination of the above.

+Approach 1 is the most difficult for the lead instructor but likely the most engaging for learners; option 3 is easier for both lead instructor and the students but likely results in the least learning.
+Option 2 is a middle ground: easier for the lead instructor but still requires students to write their own code.

 ### Module 0